gobench-io/gobench/README.md

 Exposes to gobench via `gobench.Setup(groups)` calling where groups is `[]metrics.Group{}` structure.

-For convience, one should call the metrics setup at the end of constructor like `NewHttpClient` on which calling `gobench.Setup`.
+For convenience, one should call the metrics setup at the end of constructor like `NewHttpClient` on which calling `gobench.Setup`.

-Gobench strickly force you to create the metrics hierarchy.
+Gobench strictly force you to create the metrics hierarchy.
 Group name (Group.Name) must be unique globally.
 Also metric title (Metric.Title) must be unique globally.

 Gobench is supporting 3 kinds of metric: counter, histogram, and gauge.